-Bagwell and Staiger (2001a) examine a model where governments choose standards and import tariffs.
-If chosen noncooperatively, both instruments are set at inefficient levels, because they exert international externalities through terms of trade.
-Bagwell and Staiger show that globally efficient outcomes can be achieved through a tariff agreement alone, provided this agreement is complemented by a market-access rule of the following kind: after the tariff agreement is signed, each country can unilaterally change its standards and tariffs subject to the only constraint that this does not undermine the market access levels implied by the tariff agreement.
+Next we discuss the related literature.
+Bagwell and Staiger (2001a) examine a model with two countries and two homogenous goods, where governments choose standards and import tariffs.
+A standard is modeled as a parameter that shifts the import demand curve, and hence exerts an international externality only through terms of trade.
+Bagwell and Staiger show that globally efficient outcomes can be achieved through a tariff agreement complemented by the following market-access rule: after the tariff agreement is signed, each country can change its standards and tariffs subject to the constraint that the market access levels implied by the tariff agreement be preserved.
 The main difference between our model and Bagwell and Staiger's is that we focus on the potential remedies to contractual incompleteness.
-We note that market-access rules \dot{a} la Bagwell and Staiger cannot solve the problems related to contractual incompleteness.
-This is because the efficient level of market access is product specific, thus it cannot be specified ex ante for future potential products.
+We note that market-access rules à la Bagwell and Staiger cannot remove the inefficiency due to contractual incompleteness, because the efficient level of market access is product-specific, thus it cannot be specified ex ante for future potential products.
 Another important difference is that in our model the international externality associated with product standards does not travel simply through terms of trade, thus it is not clear that a market-access rule can achieve efficient outcomes even for existing products.
-We will come back to this issue in section 4, where we focus on the implications of tariffs in our model.
+We will come back to this issue in section 4, where we focus on the implications of tariffs in our model.4